la2050/archive/_projects/2015/ten-feet-art-meets-the-river-2016.md

   portion of the LA River to 20 locations alon
 project_image: 'https://img.youtube.com/vi/NlnlvjCu_AE/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/NlnlvjCu_AE'
-'In one to three sentences, please describe your proposal.': >- TEN FEET 2016 will be a temporary arts and culture exhibition and a series of after school intergenerational workshops featuring local artists engaging residents, visitors, students, and others.
-10 FEET explores the potential for new River friendly relationships between private properties and the LA River increasing and elevating our places to play in LA.
-We propose to expand our 2015 inaugural event of 7 participants and venues along a 2 mile linear portion of the LA River to 20 locations alon
 Where will you be working?:
   - Central LA
   - East LA